Thimble Islands: Culture and recreation

 Current and past well-known residents of the islands range from General Tom Thumb on Cut in Two Island East to Garry Trudeau, Doonesbury cartoonist and Jane Pauley, broadcast journalist.
 President William Taft established his "Summer White House" on Davis Island for two years.
 Actor Frank Converse purchased a 2 acre Thimble Island in 1975.
 Residents of the area tend to protect the privacy of island dwellers, obeying the 5 mi-an-hour speed limit for motorboats and never landing without an invitation, though trespassers are often cited and ticketed.
 The Thimble Islands Home Owners Association advises motorboats to stay at least 50 feet offshore other islands.

 Sailing through the islands can be tricky for those unfamiliar with the area, because of the disorientation caused by the myriad of similar islands (particularly at night), the hidden underwater rocks and ledges, and the complex currents caused by the tides acting on the channels between the rocks.

 In the warm season, a small ferry, Thimble Island Ferry Service, transports people and goods between the islands and the Stony Creek harbor on the hour from 8:00 AM to 8:00 PM.
 Prior to telephones, islanders hung a red flag on the dock to request a ferry visit.
 An on-call water taxi has recently been added, and three take passengers on scenic cruises.
 Kayak tours are also available.
 Many residents have their own boats, and some occasionally arrive by seaplane or by helicopter.

+Tourism

+During the spring, summer, and fall, the Thimble Islands are a popular destination for sightseeing cruises departing from the Stony Creek town dock.
+The Volsunga IV is one of the commercial tour boats operating in the archipelago, offering approximately 45- minute narrated cruises that interpret the islands' geology, maritime history, Victorian-era summer cottages, and local legends.
+The vessel also operates private charter cruises and has become one of several long-standing tour operators introducing visitors to the Thimble Islands from the mainland.